Andrepereira2001/feup-lbaw-2021/er.md

 | US3.10 | Leave Project | high | As a Member, I want to be able to leave a project , so that I stop being part of the that project team |
 | US3.11 | View Project Details | high | As a Member, I want to be able to check project information, so that I can know the members of the project along with other relevant information  |
 | US3.12 | View Team Profiles | high | As a Member, I want to be able to see other team members profiles , so that I can have more information about them|
-> Table 5: Member user stories
+> Table 5: Member User Stories

 #### 2.4.
 Coordinator